Cobrettie/notes/topics/javascript.md

 - foundational to OOP (object oriented programming) in JS

-- All objects in JS have a prototype property by default
+- the mechanism by which all JS objects inherit from one another

-  - this property is used as an object to attach methods & other properties, that can be delegated down to other child functions/objects
+- A <strong>prototype</strong> is an object, used by other objects, to hold values that can be passed down to other objects

-- A <strong>prototype</strong> is another object, that is used as a fallback source of properties
   - When an object gets a request for a property, if the object does not have the requested property, its prototype will be searched for the property.
 Then the prototype's prototype will be searched, and so on.

+- All objects in JS have a prototype property by default
+  - this property is used as an object
+    - to attach methods & other properties, to other child functions/objects

+- To create an object with a specific prototype, use <strong>Object.create</strong>
+  - when using classes in JS, this link is given to us

 - <strong>Object.prototype</strong>, the mechanism by which all objects can inherit from one another